less/less.js/README.md

 Attachments are optional: if you don't define them, carto.js does overriding of styles just like Cascadenik.

 This brings us to another _incompatibility_: `line-inline` and `line-outline` have been removed from the language, because attachments are capable of the same trick.

+While attachments allow creating implicit "layers" with the same data, using **instances** allows you to create multiple symbolizers in the same style/layer:

+    #roads {
+      casing/line-width: 6;
+      casing/line-color: #333;
+      line-width: 4;
+      line-color: #666;
+      }

+This makes Mapnik first draw the line of color #333 with a width of 6, and then immediately afterwards, it draws the same line again with width 4 and color #666.
+Contrast that to attachments: Mapnik would first draw all casings before proceeding to the actual lines.

 ## text-name
 _incompatibility_